Noncompliance - Curing a Sanction

 Example

-The county wishes to assign a client to a 30-day community service assignment to cure her sanction.
+The county wishes to assign a client to a 30-day community service assignment to cure their sanction.
 The individual requires child care in order to participate.
-The county confirms that no child care is currently available and no openings are anticipated within 30 days from the sign date of the curing plan.
-Because the necessary child care is not available, the individual is considered to have cured her sanction and aid will be restored, effective the first of the month following the date she notifies her worker of her intent to cure.
+The county confirms that no child care is currently available and that no openings are anticipated within 30 days from the date the curing plan was signed.
+Because the necessary child care is not available, the individual is considered to have cured their sanction, and aid will be restored effective the first of the month following the date they notified their worker of their intent to cure.

-Although a client can come in to cure a sanction at any time, an instance of noncompliance must be counted even if the individual corrects his or her participation problem after the 20-day period has passed, but before the sanction begins.
-When an individual did not agree to sign a compliance plan within the 20-day period, he or she must meet the requirements to cure a sanction even if the participation problem can be corrected prior to imposing the financial sanction.
+Although a client may cure a sanction at any time, an instance of noncompliance must be counted even if the individual corrects the participation problem after the 20-day period has passed, but before the sanction begins.
+When an individual does not agree to sign a compliance plan within the 20-day period, they must meet the requirements to cure a sanction, even if the participation problem can be corrected prior to imposing the financial sanction.
 The client is required to sign the WTW 29.

 The following table outlines the steps to take when a client comes in to cure a sanction after the 20-day period, but before the financial penalty is imposed.